firephp/firephp-for-browser-devtools/README.md

 ### Build from source

-    nvm use 9
+    rm -Rf dist/        # Optional to verify build nvm use 9
     npm install
-    npm run build
+    npm run build       # Append '--ignore-dirty' if you removed 'dist/' git diff            # Optional to verify build

-To verify that your build is consistent with the one committed, run `git diff`.
-Only the `version` property in `dist/firephp.build/manifest.json` should have changed.
+        # Only the `version` property in `dist/firephp.build/manifest.json` should have changed.

 Provenance
 ==========